 A document node having a single element node child is processed by processing that child.

-An element named null
+An element named null results in the output null.

-results in the output true
+An element $E named boolean results in the output true or false

 depending on the result of